SOHU-Co/kafka-node/README.md

 Follow the [instructions](http://kafka.apache.org/documentation.html#quickstart) on the Kafka wiki to build Kafka 0.8 and get a test broker up and running.

 # API

+## KafkaClient

+New KafkaClient connects directly to Kafka brokers instead of connecting to zookeeper for broker discovery.

+### Notable differences

+* Constructor accepts an options object
+* Unlike the original `Client` `KafkaClient` will not emit socket errors it will do it's best to recover and only emit errors when it has exhausted it's recovery attempts

 ## Client
 ### Client(connectionString, clientId, [zkOptions], [noAckBatchOptions], [sslOptions])
 * `connectionString`: Zookeeper connection string, default `localhost:2181/`